If you fill out this form, we will call you in approximately 10 minutes. If you prefer, you can call now, and we will gladly address your concerns.

 Immigration has long been a part of the foundation of our Nation.
 As President George W. Bush said, “Nearly all Americans have ancestors who braved the oceans –liberty-loving risk takers in search of an ideal –the largest voluntary migrations in recorded history… Immigration is not just a link to America’s past; it’s also a bridge to America’s future.”
 However, it is a stressful and complex time to be an immigrant in this country.
 The current political climate has created a system of complicated and constantly changing immigration laws and policies; regular news of ICE raids at homes, schools, and courthouses; families being separated at the border; the construction new private detention facilities; and more immigrants being detained than ever before.

 (Id).
-Walker continues, “[w]hen we asked Serna what would happen if the department simply ignored a fax from ICE requesting an inmate’s release date, Serna wrote (bolded emphasis hers): ‘There would not be a penalty.
+Walker continues, when we asked Serna what would happen if the department simply ignored fax from ICE requesting an inmate’s release date, Serna wrote (bold emphasis hers): ‘There would not be a penalty.
 Pursuant to Sec.
 28-253 (d) of the Public Safety Enforcement Priorities Act The Denver Sheriff Department may respond to a notification request and provide such notifications to the extent the department is reasonably capable of doing so.’”
 (Id).
-The data shows that the law has neither diminished the number of requests for inmate release dates nor impacted local law enforcement’s responses to such requests.
+The data show that the law has neither diminished the number of requests for inmate release dates nor impacted local law enforcement’s responses to such requests.